 Overview of the Entomology Collection

-The DMNS entomology collection consists of 796,000 specimens (October 2011).
-At its current growth rate (~2.2% per year) it is expected to grow by an average of 15,000 specimens per year.
+The DMNS entomology collection consists of over 980,000 specimens (May 2016).
+At its current growth rate it is expected to grow by an average of 25,000 specimens per year.
 The unprepared backlog is processed at a rate of 20-30,000 per year.
 The collection spans 1880-present.
 Holdings are worldwide in coverage and comprise all major insect orders, with a particular focus on Coleoptera (86%) and Lepidoptera (12%).
-Only 0.4% of specimens are currently cataloged in a paper catalog and none are presently databased.
+The collections also contains the terrestrial (incl. freshwater) non-arachnid, non-mollusc terrestrial invertebrates (mainly millipedes, centipedes, and annelids).
+About 90,000 specimens of the entomology collection are currently catalogued and databased and can be freely accessed accessed through the SCAN portal, supported by three grants of the National Science Foundation.

-The collection's primary strength is its worldwide focus (65% of specimens from Africa, 20% regional, 15% from other regions), which distinguishes the DMNS entomology collection from other large insect collections in the region with mainly regional holdings.
-Nevertheless, the DMNS regional holdings are also strong, particularly in the Lepidoptera and in several families of Coleoptera (e.g., Scarabaeidae and Tenebrionidae).
+The collection's primary strength is its worldwide focus (60% of specimens from Africa, 25% regional, 15% from other regions), which distinguishes the DMNS entomology collection from other large insect collections in the region with mainly regional holdings.
+Nevertheless, the DMNS regional holdings are also strong, particularly in the Lepidoptera (buitterflies and moths incl. micromoths) and in several families of Coleoptera (e.g., Scarabaeidae and Tenebrionidae).
 In 2008, Curator of Entomology Frank Krell initiated the creation of a Colorado State Reference Collection for Coleoptera, based on local holdings and further developed with an aggressive collecting program across the state.
-Since its inception, the reference collection has tripled in size and has resulted in several new state records (currently in preparation for publication), but is still in need of thorough curation.
+Since its inception, the reference collection has multiplied in size and has resulted in several new state records (currently in preparation for publication), but is still in need of thorough curation.

 History of the Entomology Collection